 While sitting on my balcony, watching the sunset I realise I am ready.
 It feels weird, I’m having an amazing time here, but I’m also ready to move on.

 A few weeks ago while I was still in Amsterdam, I saw a post on the Terra Dinarica Facebook page about a guesthouse named Vukov Konak.
 They were looking for volunteers to help them during the summer season.
-Of course my plan was (and still is) to hike the White Trail, but I couldn’t help clicking and scrolling down Vukov Konaks page.Continue Reading "Hiking on the Green Trail from Sarajevo to Vukov Konak"
+Of course my plan was (and still is) to hike the White Trail, but I couldn’t help clicking and scrolling down Vukov Konaks page.Continue Reading "Hiking from Sarajevo to Vukov Konak"

 It’s Tuesday today, which means I have already been here over a week.
 Time flies!Continue Reading "Goings in Sarajevo"